 The benefits of yoga are clear, but translating these ancient practices to tactical application for first responders can be challenging.

 The non-profit organization, Yoga For First Responders, developed a protocol which tailors traditional yoga to the needs of public safety.
 Now, you can practice yoga in a manner that is job specific and culturally informed.

-Try these simple and effective videos and see how you feel.
+Try this short introductory class and see how you feel.
 No yoga mat or yoga pants required.

 YFFR Foundations Yoga Class (20 minutes)